-Join Chris Croft for an in-depth discussion in this video Understanding Gantt charts, part of Gantt Charts Explained.
+Join Chris Croft for an in-depth discussion in this video Understanding Gantt charts, part of Learning Gantt Charts.

 - Gantt Charts are one of the oldest surviving management tools.
 They were invented by an American called Henry Gantt way back in 1910, and it's amazing that in over a hundred years nobody has come up with something better.
 It makes me think that maybe there just isn't anything better.
 Here's an example of one, and you can see it's pretty intuitive, you've got dates across the top which can be weeks or months, or even days, and then the tasks listed down the side.

 The bars show how long each task is going to take.
 Now there are four main uses for a chart like this.
 The first one is planning your project.
 Who is going to do what, how long will it take to get it all done?
 You can also plan how many people you'll need, and even how much money you'll need, as we'll see later.
 The second reason is explaining the project to other people.
 Everyone can see their part in the project, and even if they've had no training, they know intuitively what they're looking at.

 The third reason is montioring whether we're still on schedule or not.
 This is done by coloring in the tasks that have been completed so far.
 Again, more on this later, but I do just want to stress that there is no other way that's ever been found to monitor the progress of a project.
 I had an inquiry from a customer about running a two day project management course and I sent them an outline of what I was going to do.
 And I was a little bit anxious because they were a company that make wind farms, and the people who work there are incredibly clever.